leochilds/learnyounode-walkthrough/1. Hello World/walkthrough.md

 # Problem

-Write a program that prints the text "HELLO WORLD" to the console (stdout).
+> Write a program that prints the text "HELLO WORLD" to the console (stdout).

 This is an easy task just to get you started on your quest for node mastery.
 It allows me to also demostrate the general format of each walthrough.
-Lets start by looking at the hints given to use by the program.
+Lets start by looking at the hints given to us by the program.

 # Hints

-To make Node.js program, create a new file with a `.js` extension and start writing JavaScript!
+> To make Node.js program, create a new file with a `.js` extension and start writing JavaScript!
 Execute your program by running it with the
 `node` command. e.g.:

 ```sh